The Anatomy of Dominance (2026)

 Once We Ruled The World

-X-RAY WHITE
+X-RAY TRICOLOR

-Iron frame, epoxy image, LED
+Iron frame, epoxy image, chrome and black colors

 124 x 126 x 10 cm